Full export using expdp export utility in Data Pump.

 - Grants on objects owned by the SYS schema are never exported.

 That’s it friends.
 Hope this information was helpful.
 Kindly please share this on your social network & help me reach more people.
+Also you can connect with me on my Facebook Page for interesting SQL trivia.
 Thanks & have a wonderful day!